grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 local.file.token.content
 ```

-If the `[ ]` operator is used to access a member of an object where the member doesn't exist, the resulting value is `null`.
+If you use the `[ ]` operator to access a member of an object where the member doesn't exist, the resulting value is `null`.

-If the `.` operator is used to access a named member of an object where the named member doesn't exist, an error is generated.
+If you use the `.` operator to access a named member of an object where the named member doesn't exist, an error is generated.

 [PEMDAS]: https://en.wikipedia.org/wiki/Order_of_operations